zoraizmudassar/book_collection/README.md

+## Guidelines

-1 - git clone <repository_url>
+- git clone <repository_url> and switch master branch

-2 - after completion of clone run:
+- after completion of clone run: composer install
-    composer install

-3 - Make a copy of the .env.example file and rename it to .env and database configurations
+- make a copy of the .env.example file and rename it to .env and database configurations

-4 - php artisan key:generate
+- php artisan key:generate

-5 - php artisan migrate
+- php artisan migrate

-6 - php artisan serve
+- php artisan serve

+Requirements

+PHP version: 8.2.12